Almost all cervical cancers are caused by the human papilloma virus (HPV), depicted above.

 What about the rest of the UK?

 The UK National Screening Committee has recommended that all UK nations implement the new cervical screening test and intervals.
-Scotland and Wales are the first to implement the new intervals, with England to follow suit.
+Scotland and Wales are the first to implement the new intervals.
 Northern Ireland has not moved to HPV primary testing, but we hope this change will be implemented soon.
+England has introduced HPV primary testing but has not announced any changes to intervals.

 If a person’s sample tests negative for HPV, they will be invited back for routine cervical screening in 5 years .
 This is because their risk of developing cervical cancer is very low.